 Prof. Dr. Ayşe Bilge Şelçuk

-Ayşe Bilge Selçuk is a professor of psychology whose work integrates scientific research and applied practice in the field of life-span human development.
+Ayşe Bilge Selçuk is a professor of psychology whose work bridges scientific research and applied practice in life-span human development.

-Her areas of expertise include life-span psychological development, psychological resilience, healthy child rearing, and child and adolescent psychology.
-She has authored over a hundred peer-reviewed scientific publications, numerous conference papers, and opinion articles.
-She has also written four books for the general public, originally published in Turkish: İnsan Her Koşulda (Human Through It All), Her Koşulda Ebeveynlik (Parenting Through It All), Psikolojik Sağlamlık (Psychological Resilience), and Dijital Çağda Sağlıklı Çocuk Yetiştirmek (Rearing Healthy Children in the Digital Age).
-She currently provides consultancy to families and institutions, delivers seminars, and continues to write.
+Her expertise spans life-span psychological development, psychological resilience, healthy child-rearing, and child and adolescent psychology.
+She has authored over 100 peer-reviewed publications, numerous conference papers, opinion articles, and four books for the general public originally published in Turkish: İnsan Her Koşulda (Human Through It All), Her Koşulda Ebeveynlik (Parenting Through It All), Psikolojik Sağlamlık (Psychological Resilience), and Dijital Çağda Sağlıklı Çocuk Yetiştirmek (Rearing Healthy Children in the Digital Age).
+She currently provides consultancy to families and institutions, delivers seminars, and continues her writing.